udplabs/cic-app-template/README.md

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE.txt) file for more info.

+### TODO

+- [ ] `npm run build` does not currently work due to an issue with ViteJS and rollup.
+Need to investigate further! @eatplaysleep

 ### Changelog

 #### 1.1 - 2022-08-30

 - Authorization API call scope check added

 #### 1.0 - 2022-08-25

 - Authentication on refresh fixed
 - UI cleaned up to properly display tokens and API responses

 #### 0.9 - 2022-08-24

 - API calls added
 - Audience added to access token
 - CORS added
 - Private API call fixed

 #### 0.8 - 2022-08-23

 - Authentication to tenant